-Her spokesman Steffen Seibert said she had called Cologne's mayor, Henriette Reker, to express her "outrage" over the violence, which she said required "a tough response from the state".
+Merkel's spokesman Steffen Seibert said she had called Cologne's mayor, Henriette Reker, to express her "outrage" over the violence, which she said required "a tough response from the state".

 "Everything must be done to find as many of the perpetrators as possible as quickly as possible and bring them to justice, regardless of their origin or background," Seibert quoted Merkel as saying.

 Police in Cologne said they had received 90 criminal complaints by Tuesday and quoted witnesses as saying that groups of 20-30 young men "who appeared to be of Arab or North African origin" had surrounded victims, assaulted them and in several cases robbed them.

 Germany took in around one million asylum seekers in 2015, many of them fleeing war-ravaged Syria.

 A plain-clothes policewoman was reportedly among those attacked.

 "We assume more people will come forward," police chief Wolfgang Albers told reporters.

 The northern port city of Hamburg also reported around 10 similar attacks.